I Am vs. I Should

 That’s when it clicked in my mind: I was trying to “should” my best instead of being my best.
 This is the “state” I was referring to before.
 The question always should be: “Am I being or ‘shoulding’ my best?”
 I can see a huge difference in the quality of what I can give depending on which mindset I am in.
 I can give as much as I want when I feel I should, but it will always be trumped by what I can make happen when being my best.

 So how can I tell the two apart?
-I think it comes back to the topic we discussed in the last few weeks.
-What we feel we should do comes from what society or our minds decide is appropriate or needed in a given moment.
-However when we are being our best, we come from what we are called or inspired to do (this often has to do with our strengths.
+I think it comes down to this: What we feel we should do comes from what society or our minds decide is appropriate or needed in a given moment.
+However when we are being our best, we come from what we are called or inspired to do, which often has to do with our strengths.
 In other words, “should” feels heavy to me just as I have mentioned before in contrast to the lightness and flow I felt while changing my schedule to make the visit to my friend happen before leaving town.
 Honestly, not only are the “results” better, but I feel better and happier myself, too, because I am aligned with my own inner guidance.
 Now that’s what I call being in flow!